lagooned/blog/posts/hosting-next-js-site-github-pages.md

 ---
-title: "hosting next.js sites on github pages with github actions"
+title: "next.js: workflow with github pages and actions"
 date: "2020-12-22"
 ---